R. Morris Patterson

 At the age of 15, he was introduced to fellow artist James Boren.
 With a lot of encouragement, art supplies, and a stack of Boren prints, Robert began his career.
 He was heavily influenced artistically by many nationally and locally known artists such as Melvin Warren, James Boren, A.D.
 Greer, Dalhart Windberg, Joe Rader Roberts, Gary Lynn Roberts, and some association with G. Harvey.
 He studied and learned many of his techniques from these well-respected and talented individuals.

-In the early days of his career, Rick both worked in a foundry and owned his own Gallery.
+In the early days of his career, Robert both worked in a foundry and owned his own gallery.
 This valuable experience in the art world has helped to shape him into the artist he is today.
 He works in various mediums, from watercolors, oils, pastel, acrylic, pen and ink, and palette.
 Most of his paintings are Texas Landscapes but he also does some western historical renderings as well as illustrations, murals and portraits.